 Extra distance and effort

 One-way loops mean you have to either leave, or arrive back, via a neighbouring street.
 What takes seconds for someone driving could add a few minutes of extra effort and inconvenience if you’re cycling.
 Or it could tempt people to cycle on the pavement.
 Ideally, the issue should be avoided by having cycling contraflows (or ‘one way exceptions’ as in Bristol).
 I’ve found the one-way zone introduced in Partick time consuming and confusing as it makes you go all round the houses (or tenements).
-There’s a similar issue in Dowanhill, as noted by Alistair McCay (lecturer in Infrastructure and Environment at University of Glasgow):
+There’s a similar issue in Dowanhill, as noted by Alistair McCay (lecturer in Infrastructure and Environment) on Twitter:

 People tend to drive faster

 One-way streets might be intended to avoid conflict between oncoming cars when there is parking on both sides of the road.
 While this may seem a good idea, having to hold back for oncoming cars is one of the few things that slows down some drivers in Dennistoun!
 Increased speeds are recognised as a drawback of 1-way streets.

 Much of the conflict happens on through roads like Armadale St and Craigpark.
 These are used as ‘rat runs’ to cut out traffic lights on the main roads.
 Both streets already have ‘traffic calming’ but the speed bumps don’t seem any more effective than the chicanes they replaced.
 The RPZ doesn’t prevent through traffic, one-way sections on Armadale or Craigpark would just redirect it to neighbouring streets.
 Also, when I’ve been given a lift home, I’ve seen car sat navs direct drivers down those through streets; adding to traffic.
 If their maps don’t update quickly when the changes happen then we’ll probably see more people driving the wrong way down 1-way streets.